DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/04b-study-cases-microservice-backend-apps.markdown

 1. Develop aplikasi
 2. How code works (Code Review)
+3. The new architecture for orchestration container system
-3. Containerize apps
+4. Containerize apps
-4. Deploy to Kubernetes
+5. Deploy to Kubernetes
     1. Running as a Pod with namespace
     2. Specify resource request and limit
     3. Using configmap and secret for connect to backing service
     3. Specify container probes (health check)
-5. Implement API Gateway using nginx reverse proxy
+6. Implement API Gateway using nginx reverse proxy

 Ok tanpa berlama-lama yuk langsung aja kita bahas materi yang pertama: